ksu-is/Python-custom-mp3-player/projectroadmap.md

 Sprint 2
 1. [x] Make small updates with commit messages in the ksu-is organization
-2. [ ] Commit at least 6 code changes of significant size with comments explaining each change
+2. [x] Commit at least 6 code changes of significant size with comments explaining each change

+Sprint 3
+1. [x] Create Powerpoint Slide presenting Project goals and pictures displaying program